ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 The Schengen visa is like an all-access pass to Europe.
 It comes in different types, depending on why you’re traveling.
 There are Schengen Visas for tourism, business trips, and even long-term stays.

-Unlike ETIAS, which is more of a pre-screening system, the Schengen Visa is a full-fledged visa that you need to apply for in advance.
+Unlike the ETIAS, which is more of a pre-screening system, the Schengen Visa is a traditional visa requiring a more extensive application process.

 Getting a Schengen visa takes a bit more work than ETIAS, but don’t let that scare you off.
 Here’s what you need to do: